pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/testing/index.md

 Pulumi program makes.

 Because mocks don’t execute any real work, unit tests run very fast.
-Also, they can be made deterministic because tests don’t depend on the behavior of any external system.
+Also, they can be made deterministic because tests don't depend on the behavior of any external system.

 ## Break up our code